hitokoto-osc/koa-jsonp-with-iconv/README.md

 The test suite is written on top of [mochajs/mocha](http://mochajs.org) and it took hours of hard work.
 Please use the tests to check if your contribution is breaking some part of the library and add new tests for each new feature.

     ⚡ npm test

-and for your test coverage

-    ⚡ make test-cov

 ## License